At the October 2021 AGM, Dot Schwenke was awarded Life Membership of North Pine Bush poets.

 Paddy OBrien placed third in the Modern and Original

-Mike Gilmore from North Pine got a third in the Novice and the Classical.
+Mike Gilmour from North Pine got a third in the Novice and the Classical.

 Don Macqueen won the Logan’s Luck.
 (This award goes to the highest point scorer in the Logan group who has not won an Open.